Stagg Debate Tournament

 - .Sign Posting: This is an essential tool for me as a judge to follow your case.
 It doesn't matter how good your arguments are if I can't follow along.

-- Framework important to me, but not critical (and totally accept conceding a framework if it is not crucial).
-Just make sure your VC has a lear link to topic.
+- Framework is important for me, but I totally accept conceding a framework if it is not crucial.
+Just make sure your VC has super clear lear links to topic.

 I value a good framework backed by logical reasoning and evidence or examples.
 I also value thorough and effective rebuttal.
 Prefer appropriately emphasized, none-rush communication style.